magogate/DataWarehouse_And_Reporting/README.md

 # ModuleNotFoundError: No module named 'ConfigParser'
 https://stackoverflow.com/questions/14087598/python-3-importerror-no-module-named-configparser

-# Load it to Flat File
+# Load it to Flat File First - ETL
-ETL Load from OLTP system to Staging tables can happen by _ Database to Database -- Since both systems - OLTP & Staging - are in different environments, you can directly
+ETL Load from OLTP system to Staging tables can happen by
+1. Database to Database -- Since both systems - OLTP & Staging - are in different environments, you can directly